 Spellfire Prime edition presents new champions with new mechanics, races, cults, and even new rules which have never been used in Spellfire CCG before.
 This strict formation makes the game more balanced, diverse, and structured.
 New champions have unique personal abilities.
 Religious cults have bonuses for all their members, and races have exclusive traits.
 One word, which has plenty of mechanics, can be found on a card, making it easy to understand and remember.

 There are champions in Spellfire Prime edition who possess their own books of spells and prayers.
 Some of the spells are unique, which means that only these champions can cast them.
 Some champions can change their shape.
 That type is not entirely new in Spellfire, but they have their mechanics controlled by the Spellfire app.
 Some champions know alchemy lore and can create their exclusive items usable only by them.

 We provide complete information about the cards in the cards section of the Spellfire app and website.

-Spellfire world has been populated with humans, elves, dwarves, trolls, dragons, undead, and other races for ages.
+For ages, the Spellfire world has been populated with humans, elves, dwarves, trolls, dragons, undead, and other races.
 Some new races are presented in the Prime edition.
 One distinct race which lives in the wet deserts is the race of Insects.
 Another race created from the blood lives in Bloodbirth serving for the light is called Bloodborn.